hth313/OS4/doc/functions.rst

 .. index:: functions; search order, search order

 Searching a function by name is done in catalog order.
-User programs in catalog are searched first, followed by plug-in modules (XROMs) in address order [#page3]_ and finally the built-in functions in catalog 3.
+User programs in catalog 1 are searched first, followed by plug-in modules (XROMs) in catalog 2 in address order [#page3]_ and finally the built-in functions in catalog 3.

 OS4 extends the search by also searching for secondary functions.
 This